thomas-vogel/thomas-vogel.github.io/_pages/publications/index.md

 <br />
 A list of published (extended) abstracts is available [here](abstracts).

-## Preprints under review
+## Preprints
-* Arut Prakash Kaleeswaran, Arne Nordmann, Thomas Vogel, and Lars Grunske. [_A User Study for Evaluation of Formal Verification Results and their Explanation at Bosch_](https://doi.org/10.48550/arXiv.2304.08950){:target="_blank"}.
+* Arut Prakash Kaleeswaran, Arne Nordmann, Thomas Vogel, and Lars Grunske. [_A User Study for Evaluation of Formal Verification Results and their Explanation at Bosch_](https://doi.org/10.48550/arXiv.2304.08950){:target="_blank"}. _Accepted at Empirical Software Engineering (EMSE) journal._

 ## 2023